A little snow never stopped a BBQ

 They were smoking meats in their big Texas-style smoker this morning!

-Noah Litman’s brother Billy and his wife Stephanie own the Hangover BBQ in Wheeling!
+Noah Litman’s brother Billy and his wife Stephanie own Hangover BBQ in Wheeling!

-- Officer recorded drunk, passed out behind wheel of cruiser won’t face charges